 - Dehydrate at 115 degrees F for 8-10 hours.
 You want the kale chips to be dry but not falling apart.

 - Trust me – you will LOVE these kale chips.
 In fact, you might want to just double the recipe, especially if you have the 9 Tray Excalibur dehydrator!
 I could eat a double batch in one sitting!
 Easy!

-If you are curious about where to find the best deal on an Excalibur, I suggest you try Cultures For Health!
+If you are curious about where to find the best deal on an Excalibur, I suggest you try Amazon!
 They have amazing prices on them!